-Pickled Red Onions?
+Pickled Red Onions

-I know there are whole nursery rhymes dedicated to Peter Piper and his pickled peppers, but pickled onions are so much more versatile (and taste better too, in my opinion)!
+I keep these crunchy guys in the fridge at all times… you know, for pickled onion emergencies.
+I know there are whole nursery rhymes dedicated to Peter Piper and his pickled peppers.
+But pickled onions are so much more versatile (and taste better too, in my opinion)!

 Ways to Use Pickled Red Onions

+Pickled onions taste good on almost everything.
 Want a little more direction?
 Try these:

 - Breakfast– Great on almost any breakfast foods, but especially on quiche, eggs, or other savory foods.